rodrihgh/chulapa/docs/collections/_docs/02_config.md

       icon: "fab fa-facebook"
       ...
 ```
-#### Google Structured Data
+#### Sharing your content nicely

 You don't have to set anything, the theme already shipped this for you.
-Structured data can help Google to display results on nicer ways!
-Learn more [here](https://developers.google.com/search/docs/guides/intro-structured-data?hl=en).
+Twitter Cards, LinkedIn Post Inspector, Facebook Validator, WhatsApp... even Google Structured Data!
+Every page shared would look awesome.

+Learn more about Google Structured Data [here](https://developers.google.com/search/docs/guides/intro-structured-data?hl=en).
 You can check any page on [this testing tool](https://search.google.com/structured-data/testing-tool/u/0/).

 #### Fontawesome